Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 	* We will plot the main variables against Sale Price to visualize insights.

 * **Business Requirement 2:** Regression, Data Analysis
 	* We want to predict the value of a house.
-We want to build a regression model to predict the dependant variable.
+We want to build a regression model to predict the dependent variable.
-	* We want to make plots to visualise the train and test sets predictions vs the actual.
+	* We want to make plots to visualize the train and test sets predictions vs the actual.
 	* We want to run regression evaluation to demonstrate the R2 Score and Mean Absolute Error.

+---

 ## ML Business Case

 ### Predict Sale Price
 #### Regression Model

 * We want an ML model to predict the sale price of a house.
 A target variable is a continuous number.
 We consider a **regression model**, which is supervised and uni-dimensional.
 * Our ideal outcome is to provide our client with reliable insight into what sale price they should expect for their inherited houses.
 * The model success metrics are